NOAA-GFDL/MDTF-diagnostics/doc/sphinx/ref_settings.rst

   **Required**, string. `Standard name <http://cfconventions.org/Data/cf-standard-names/72/build/cf-standard-name-table.html>`__ of the variable as defined by the `CF conventions <http://cfconventions.org/>`__, or a commonly used synonym as employed in the CMIP6 MIP tables.

 ``units``:
-  Optional.
-String, following syntax of the `UDUnits library <https://www.unidata.ucar.edu/software/udunits/udunits-2.0.4/udunits2lib.html#Syntax>`__.
+  Optional, a :ref:`CFunit<cfunit>`.
 Units the diagnostic expects the dimension to be in. **If not provided, the framework will assume CF convention** `canonical units <http://cfconventions.org/Data/cf-standard-names/current/build/cf-standard-name-table.html>`__.

 ``need_bounds``:
   Boolean.
 Optional: assumed ``false`` if not specified.
 If ``true``, the framework will ensure that bounds are supplied for this dimension, in addition to its midpoint values, following the `CF conventions <http://cfconventions.org/Data/cf-conventions/cf-conventions-1.8/cf-conventions.html#cell-boundaries>`__: the ``bounds`` attribute of this dimension will be set to the name of another netCDF variable containing the bounds information.